 Practicing a positive and healthy mindset is one of the most critical things you can do for your well-being.
 Being in a fulfilled state emotionally, spiritually and economically is an inside job.
 You always have a choice and control in what you think.
 The key is to know how to have a healthy mindset.

 What stops us from having a meaningful and fulfilling life?
 What is stopping you?
-Who is to say that you do not?
-Besides you, that is.
+Who is to say that you do not? … Besides you, that is.
 I believe it is often that perception gets in our own way.
-As you look through the lens of experience, memories, predictions, and assumptions, you will often find yourself making decision, some so small you may not realize their impact, all based on assumptions and perceptions.
+As you look and live through the lenses of experience, memories, predictions, and assumptions, you will often find yourself making decision, some so small you may not realize their impact, all based on assumptions and perceptions.

 What are you doing about your situation?
 How are you managing your life?

 How did you get there?

 Taking responsibilities for your actions or inaction, and even learning how to stop being complacent is critical to knowing how to have a healthy mindset.

 Power of Positive Thinking

 There is a lot to be said for looking on the bright side.
 Sounds a little cliche but positive thinking and maintaining an optimistic point of view about life in general is scientifically proven to bring about increased confidence, improved coping skills, and even reduced stress.